Chemistry 164 – Spring 2022

 Midterm Exams: There will be two midterm exams held in-class during lecture, each 75 minutes duration.
 The midterm exams will consist of a series of multi-part, free-response questions.
 There will be no multiple choice questions.
 Midterm exam dates are provided in the schedule below.
 Students are responsible for making it to the exams prepared and on-time - there will be no make-up exams.
 The lecture period before each midterm exam will be set aside for additional review of the relevant material.

 Final Exam: There will be one cumulative final exam held in-person, with a 3 hour duration.
 The final exam will consist of a series of multi-part, free-response questions.
 There will be no multiple choice questions.
-The final exam is scheduled for ####### - MARK YOUR CALENDARS!
-This is an immovable date and time.
-Students must be available to take the final exam during this time.
-Travel, family events, weddings, etc. are not valid excuses.
+The final exam will be scheduled by the university and the date & time will be posted here once available.
+Students must be available to take the final exam during the scheduled period - the final exam date & time are immovable!
+Travel, family events, weddings, etc. are not valid excuses for missing an exam.
 Students are responsible for making it to the exams prepared and on-time - there will be no make-up exam.

 Announcements: Course-related announcement and reminders will be made frequently on Canvas.
 Each student is responsible for checking announcement every day and taking advantage of reminders to promptly meet deadlines.